DJBarnes/django-dump-die/docs/source/configuration.rst

         'types': {
             'bool': <value>,                #  Booleans
-            'bound': <value>,               #  Django Bound Form Field 'default': <value>,             #  Default color if does not fit into any of the others 'docs': <value>,                #  Class function documentation
+            'bound': <value>,               #  Django Bound Form Field 'default': <value>,             #  Default color when it does not fit into any of the others 'docs': <value>,                #  Class function documentation
             'intermediate': <value>,        #  The brief description output for "Intermediate" types 'module': <value>,              #  Module via ModuleType